SumoLogic/tailing-sidecar/operator/docs/configuration.md

 Tailing sidecar container is joined with container containing logs by Volume.

-Configuration for single tailing sidecar consist of:
+Configuration for single tailing sidecar consists of:

+- tailing sidecar container name (optional, if not specified container name will be automatically created and it will start with "tailing-sidecar" prefix)
 - volume name
 - path to file containing logs to tail

-and it can be provide either through simple configurations in annotations or named configurations using TailingSidecar resources.
+Configuration can be provided either through simple configurations in annotations or named configurations using TailingSidecar resources.

 Configuration for single tailing sidecar is separated by `;`.